Camp Information

 Arts & Crafts

 Allows campers to express their young, creative minds through a wide variety of artistic activities.
-Campers work on several different projects that they are encouraged to take home and share with family members.
-Project examples: candles, lanyards, shrinky dinks, scratch art, dream catchers, and more.
+Campers work on several different projects that they are encouraged to take home and share with friends and family members.
+Project examples: candles, lanyards, nature art, tie dye, dream catchers, and more.

 BB Guns

-Under the guidance of our certified lifeguards, campers learn proper equipment selection, sizing and fastening of lifejackets, boarding and unbarring of canoes, paddling, and other safe canoe handling techniques.
+Under the guidance of our certified lifeguards, campers learn proper equipment selection, sizing and fastening of lifejackets, boarding and exiting of vessel, paddling, and other safe canoe /kayak handling techniques.
 Campers take their skills to the challenge by exploring Little Hills Lake.
-Campers have the opportunity to earn a canoeing mastery band by demonstrating a working knowledge of canoeing skills.

 Fishing

-Campers learn the difference between fishing lures, proper knots, casting, and the proper gear needed to catch that elusive monster fish.
+Campers learn to set up their own fishing pole from knot tying, to hook selection and setting the proper depth with a bobber.
+Campers are encouraged to bait their own hook and remove their catch from the hook.
 Campers will be able to identify the fish that reside in Little Hills Lake.
 The practice of catch and release is emphasized in this program.

 A camp favorite, campers learn about aerodynamics and how to throw a disc for accuracy.
-They learn how to play this new and fast growing sport while improving their skill level.
-Campers challenge themselves and others to a round on our nine-hole course.
+They learn how to play these fast-growing sports while improving their skill level.

 Geocaching

-Camper participate in a modern day treasure hunt using a global positioning unit.
-Geocaching is a great way to explore the world around us, sharpen your math skills, and get some exercise all while having fun.
+Camper participates in a modern-day treasure hunt using a global positioning unit.
+Geocaching is a great way to explore the world around us, sharpen their sense of direction and estimating distances, all while getting some exercise and fun.

 Knife Skills